HBZZ168/TriCLFF/tutorial.md

 # Tutorial:10X Visium

-- In this tutorial, we show how to apply TriCLFF to identify spatial domains on 10X Visium data.
-As a example, we analyse the 151672 sample of the dorsolateral prefrontal cortex (DLPFC) dataset.
+In this tutorial, we demonstrate how to apply TriCLFF to identify spatial domains in 10X Visium data.
+As an example, we analyse the 151672 sample of the dorsolateral prefrontal cortex (DLPFC) dataset.
 We derived the data from the HumanPilot package (https://github.com/LieberInstitute/HumanPilot).
-The 10X folder of the HumanPilot package contains tissue_hires_image.png,tissue_positions_list.csv, and scalefactors_json.json files for each of the 12 DLPFC data.
-Other data such as filtered_feature_bc_matrix.h5, 151672_full_image.tif, etc. can be downloaded in the Raw data section of the linked page above.
-The annotation (metadata.tsv) for 151672 slice can be downloaded from https://github.com/JinmiaoChenLab/SEDR_analyses/tree/master/data/DLPFC/151672.
+The 10X folder of the HumanPilot package contains the following files: tissue_hires_image.png, tissue_positions_list.csv, and scalefactors_json.json, each corresponding to one of the 12 DLPFC datasets.
+Other data, such as filtered_feature_bc_matrix.h5, 151672_full_image.tif, etc., can be downloaded in the Raw data section of the linked page above.
+The annotation (metadata.tsv) for the 151672 slice can be downloaded from https://github.com/JinmiaoChenLab/SEDR_analyses/tree/master/data/DLPFC/151672.

-- The following paragraphs explain and describe the key functions called in run_TriCLFF.py, including seed_torch(seed), train(args, name) and __main__.
+- The following paragraphs explain and describe the key functions called in run_TriCLFF.py, including seed_torch(seed), train(args, name), and __main__.
 1. The seed_torch function is mainly used to set global random seeds in PyTorch projects to ensure the reproducibility of the model training process.
 ```python
 def seed_torch(seed):